mattzab/download-sermon-index/README.md

 A Bash Script To Download All Sermons On SermonIndex.net

 ## Linux Users:
-Download Bash Script, Download Zip file with all Speakers XML Files, and execute the bash script from within the directory containing the XML files.
+Download the Bash Script, Download speakers.zip, and execute the bash script from within the directory containing the XML files.
+(Make Download_all.sh executable, and put it in the folder with the XML files, then use terminal to run the script)

 ## Mac Users:
 I wrote this script on Linux, but I suspect it should work exactly the same for you.
 Untested.